zyzshishui/miles/docs/en/examples/deepseek-r1.md

 When `dynamic_batch_size` is enabled, the traditional `micro_batch_size` is ignored.

-⚠️ slime always trains the model using data packing and strictly guarantees per-sample or per-token loss.
+⚠️ miles always trains the model using data packing and strictly guarantees per-sample or per-token loss.
 This means enabling dynamic batch size will not affect the loss calculation.
 It is recommended to enable it.

 ```bash
 PERF_ARGS=(